C-404/FramIp_v1/README.md

 # FramIp
-FramIp - it a framework for work at IP and domain
+FramIp - it a framework for work with IP and domain